-For the latest information on this developing situation, please visit the Government of Canada’s website: www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html.
+For the latest information, please visit the Government of Canada’s website: www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html.

 Should I avoid travel to affected regions?

 For RTIP/ARM members: If you book a trip to a location with a Level 3 travel advisory, you cannot claim trip cancellation or trip interruption.
 Please review your benefits booklet for a list of reasons that can be claimed under trip cancellation or trip interruption.

 What happens if I get sick while travelling abroad?